ARTIST-Association/ARTIST/joss_paper/paper.md

 # Summary

-`artist` is a software package for the simulation and optimization of concentrating solar power (CSP) plant operation.
-Solar tower power plants use an array of mirrors (heliostats), to reflect and concentrate sunlight onto a small area called the receiver.
-The thermal power, represented through a flux distributions in the digital twin, can be used directly as high-temperature heat in industrial processes or it can be converted into carbon-neutral electricity.
-This Python package, `artist`, implements a fully differentiable digital twin for solar tower power plants, providing tools for data-driven power plant component modeling and aim point optimization.
-The differentiable ray tracer in `artist` simulates light transport in the three-dimensional scene, including environmental conditions, allowing ray tracing to be integrated in the gradient-based optimizations.
-All physical hardware is inherently subject to small manufacturing tolerances and imperfections which tend to increase as components age.
-In solar tower power plants this leads to individually deformed fluxes for each heliostat.
-To improve efficiency in a solar tower power plant, each heliostats deformed and misaligned flux needs to aim at an individual point on the receiver for an optimal combined flux density distribution.
-Small surface deformations [@Ulmer:2011] and misalignments in each heliostat due to inaccurate kinematic components [@Sattler:2020] are main contributors for uncertainties which accumulate over the total heliostat field and cannot be neglected in the simulation.
-The digital twin `artist` provides functionality to reconstruct the real-world heliostat surfaces and the heliostat kinematic.
-The simulation includes algorithms for alignment and raytracing to predict flux densities on the receiver.
-Based on this the heliostat aim points can be optimized.
-The main functionality of `artist` is shown in \autoref{fig:flowchart}.
+`artist` is a Python software package for the simulation and optimization of concentrating solar power (CSP) plant operation.
+Solar tower power plants use an array of mirrors, known as heliostats, to reflect and concentrate sunlight onto a small receiver located at the top of a tower.
+The resulting thermal power, represented as a flux distribution on the receiver, can either be used directly as high-temperature heat in industrial processes or converted into carbon-neutral electricity.
+`artist` implements a fully differentiable digital twin of solar tower power plants and provides tools for data-driven power plant component modeling and heliostat aim point optimization.
+Its differentiable ray tracer simulates light transport within a three-dimensional scene taking into account environmental conditions, while enabling the integration of ray tracing into gradient-based optimization.
+The main functionality and workflow of artist are illustrated in \autoref{fig:flowchart}.
+In real-world operation, all physical components are subject to manufacturing tolerances and imperfections, which typically increase as the system ages.
+As a result, each heliostat produces an individually distorted flux distribution.
+To maximize plant efficiency, the real-world flux of every heliostat must be directed to a specific aim point on the receiver so that the combined flux density distribution is optimal.
+The main sources of uncertainty are small surface deformations [@Ulmer:2011] and misalignments in each heliostat caused by inaccuracies in the kinematic components [@Sattler:2020].
+These effects accumulate across the heliostat field and must be accounted for in accurate simulations.
+To address these challenges, `artist` provides functionality to reconstruct real-world heliostat surface geometries and kinematic properties.
+It includes algorithms for alignment and raytracing that enable the prediction of flux densities on the receiver.
+Building on this, heliostat aim points can be optimized to maximize the plant's overall energy efficiency.

 # Statement of Need